svenriebedell/DCUIgnoreListManager/README.md

 ## Logging
-The script saves the old and the new blocklist as an event in the Microsoft Event.
+The script saves the old and the new blocklist as an event in the Microsoft Event Viewer.
 This makes it easy to check changes or troubleshoot why certain updates did not run on the device.

 ### Backup of the existing registry value